 |BNS362||Scotia Resource Fund Series A||2.05%|

-For Canadian investors who wish to invest directly in physical gold, there are several ways you can do this.
+For Canadian investors who wish to invest directly in physical gold, you can do this in several ways.

 The first is to buy it through any major bank that has a precious metals division.
 These days, banks like RBC and TD will allow you to buy gold and other precious metals from an online catalogue.

-The gold you purchase can either be stored directly with the bank or have it delivered to your home.
+The gold you purchase can be stored directly with the bank or delivered to your home.
 Both options will usually carry a small fee.

 Aside from the major banks, you can also directly buy gold from the Royal Canadian Mint (RCM).
 While you can buy some gold from the RCM, only businesses can utilize their precious metal storage services.